lsolano/docs/nunit/Test-Engine-API.md

 * To provide a public, published API for discovering and executing NUnit tests, suitable for use by the NUnit console and Gui runners as well as by third parties.
 * To allow discovery and execution of NUnit tests independent of the particular build or version of the framework used and without the need to reference the framework itself.
 * To allow future development of drivers for other frameworks and for those tests to be discovered and executed in the same way as NUnit tests.
-* To provide specific features beyond the frameworks, including
+* To provide specific features beyond the frameworks, including:
   * Determining how and where each test assembly is loaded and executed.
   * Parsing project files of various types and using them to determine the location of test assemblies and the options to be used in executing them.
   * Providing access to NUnit settings for a machine.
-  * Other engine-layer features may be  introduced as new versions are created.
-* To isolate client runners from the engine itself, so that any updated engine installed will become immediately available to all clients on a machine without the need to upgrade the client.